What is a hip fracture?

 Expert care for hip fractures

-Penn Orthopaedic surgeons are highly experienced and widely recognized for their expertise in treating hip fractures, including hip replacement surgery, robotic procedures, and hip preservation surgery.
-We offer a wide range of treatment options for both common and complex cases.
+Penn Orthopaedics is highly experienced and widely recognized for its expertise in treating hip fractures, offering a wide range of treatment options for both common and complex cases.

-Our Geriatric Hip Fracture Program provides expedited surgical care for older adults with hip fractures, where timely treatment is crucial.
+Certified by the International Geriatric Fracture Society, our Geriatric Hip Fracture Program provides expedited surgical care for older adults with hip fractures, where timely treatment is crucial.
 This hip fracture alert protocol quickly assembles a system-wide team of specialists ready to provide treatment.
-Penn Orthopaedics’ alert system is the only one of its kind in the southeastern Pennsylvania and New Jersey regions.
+Penn Orthopaedics’ alert system is the only one of its kind in the region.
+Patients initially admitted to another hospital’s emergency department may request to be transferred to Penn Medicine for hip fracture care.

 Related specialties